This is a page for detailing the many oddballs on Hypnospace. Currently under heavy construction. Watch out for spoilers!

 - Loophole Abuse: The program as a whole runs on multiple layers of loophole abuse.
 It claims to be helper software, but really just pulls up gaudy advertisements, yet it can't be reported as malware since it's doing exactly what it promises.
 In turn, the ads lead to unlisted sites that use CapaCash — which are against Hypnospace law, but hiding them through Professor Helper keeps the Enforcers from easily finding them.
 Lastly, it's free to download, but costs 33 HypnoCoin to uninstall, meaning that even savvy users won't get out of it without paying.

 - Public Domain Soundtrack: His website plays Johann Sebastian Bach's 'Concerto in F "In the Italian Manner"'.

 - Shout-Out: His dialogue of "I see you're (X), can I help out?" is a direct reference to old versions of Microsoft Office, where the Agents would often say the infamous line "It looks like you're (X).
 Would you like some help?"

-- Unwanted Assistance: It doesn't just pester you over if you need help or not; Its method of "helping" you is spamming ads onto the screen and suggesting that you buy from them.
-A bit Played With in that it lets you track down CapaCash, but there are ways to find them without downloading Professor Helper.
+- Unwanted Assistance: It doesn't just pester you over if you need help or not; its method of "helping" you is spamming ads onto the screen and suggesting that you buy from them.
+A bit Played With in that it lets you track down CapaCash.

 - Expy: They're based off of the actual real-life trend of keeping digital pets, either in toys or, just like in-game, downloadable programs.